 One data/methods course at BCB: Statistics (MA151 Introduction to Statistics), Econometrics, Methods in Social and Historical Studies (SO104 Field Research: Dilemmas and Possibilities, SO105 Researching Social Life)

-Two additional electives from BCB, from the modules Behavioral Economics (e.g. EC221 Sustainability Economics), History of Political Thought (e.g. SO181 Race, Racism and Resistance: From the Enlightenment to Black Lives Matter), Political Systems and Structures (e.g. PS119 Nation-States and Democracy, PS208 The Political Economy of Globalization), Methods in Social and Historical Studies (e.g. SO182 Research and Activism in the Urban Context), Ethics and Moral Philosophy (e.g. the OSUN Network collaborative course: PT160 Transnational Feminism Is for Everybody)
+Two additional electives from BCB, from the modules Behavioral Economics (e.g. EC221 Sustainability Economics), History of Political Thought (e.g. SO181 Race, Racism and Resistance: From the Enlightenment to Black Lives Matter), Political Systems and Structures (e.g. PS119 Intro to Comparative Politics, PS208 The Political Economy of Globalization), Methods in Social and Historical Studies (e.g. SO182 Research and Activism in the Urban Context), Ethics and Moral Philosophy (e.g. the OSUN Network collaborative course: PT160 Transnational Feminism Is for Everybody)

-- OSUN Network Collaborative Course History of Economic Thought (offered spring semesters at AUCA, Prof. Asel Kyrgyzbaeva)
+- OSUN Network Collaborative Course History of Economic Thought (offered fall semester at AUCA, Prof. Asel Kyrgyzbaeva)

 Electives